What is Leaky Gut Syndrome?

 These pathogenic species eat through the intestinal wall and cause gaps in the gut lining.
 This is called intestinal permeability or leaky gut syndrome.
 These gaps allow for large food particles, yeast, bacteria and environmental toxins to cross into the bloodstream.
 These things travel through the blood stream and lodge into joints, neural tissue such as the brain, the liver and other major organs.

 The immune system reacts by creating an inflammatory response in these areas.
-Due to the gut opening the toxins continue to pour into the bloodstream and lodge in the body and the inflammatory conditions become chronic (8).
+Due to the damaged gut lining allowing an opening for the toxins continue to pour into the bloodstream and lodge in the body it leads to the inflammatory conditions becoming chronic (8).
 This destroys brain, organ and joint tissue and rapidly ages the body.

 The gut flora has two major arms.
 The first arm senses our environment by reading the environmental toxins that are coming into the body.
 When these environmental factors such as dust, chemicals, animal hair & pollen fall on the mucous membranes the progenic bacteria sense and react to them.